-If you owe tax and are filing a late Form 941-X, that is, after the due date for Form 941 for the quarter in which you discovered the error, you must file an amended Schedule B (Form 941) with the Form 941-X. Otherwise, the IRS may assess an "averaged" FTD penalty.
+If you owe tax and are filing a late Form 941-X, that is, after the due date for Form 941 for the guarter in which you discovered the error, you must file an amended Schedule B (Form 941) with the Form 941-X. Otherwise. the IRS may assess an "averaged" FTD penalty.
 The total tax reported on the "Total liability for the quarter" line of Schedule B (Form 941) must match the corrected tax (Form 941, line 12, combined with any correction reported on Form 941-X, line 23) for the quarter, less any previous abatements and interest-free tax assessments.

 Payment methods.
-You may pay the amount you owe on line 27 electronically using the Electronic Federal Tax Payment System (EFTPS), by credit or debit card, or by a check or money order.
+You may pay the amount you owe on line 27 electronically using the Electronic Federal Tax Payment System (EFTPS), by IRS Direct Pay, by credit or debit card, or by a check or money order.

-• The preferred method of payment is EFTPS.
-For more information, go to EFTPS.gov, or call EFTPS Customer Service at 800-555-4477 or 800-733-4829 (TDD) toll free.
+- For more information about EFTPS, go to EFTPS.gov or call 800-555-4477 (800-244-4829 (Spanish) or 303-967-5916 if you're outside the United States (toll call)).
+To contact EFTPS using Telecommunications Relay Services (TRS) for people who are deaf, hard of hearing, or have a speech disability, dial 711 and then provide the TRS assistant the 800-555-4477 number above or 800-733-4829.
 Additional information about EFTPS is also available in Pub.
-966.

-• To pay by credit or debit card, go to IRS.gov/PayByCard.
-Your payment will be processed by a payment processor who will charge a processing fee.

-• If you pay by check or money order, make it payable to "United States Treasury."
+966. - To pay using IRS Direct Pay, go to IRS.gov/DirectPay. - To pay by credit or debit card, go to IRS.gov/ PayByCard.
+Your payment will be processed by a payment processor who will charge a processing fee. - If you pay by check or money order, make it payable to "United States Treasury."
 On your check or money order, be sure to write your EIN, "Form 941-X," the calendar quarter you corrected (for example, "Quarter 2"), and the calendar year of the quarter you corrected.